sjoerdvankreel/firefly-synth/README.md

 registered in Europe and other countries.
 <br clear="left"/>

-# System requirements & supported environments
+# System requirements and supported environments
 - 64-bit cpu with AVX support.
 - Linux: tested on Ubuntu 22 only.
 Linux support is highly experimental.<br/>That being said, and unlike InfernalSynth, it actually seems to work.
 - Windows: tested on Windows 10.
 7+ should work but you might need this:<br/>[https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).